U.S. asks Liechtenstein for data in tax evasion probe

 Swiss banks have long worked closely with Liechtenstein, traditionally known as a provider of foundations and other vehicles that have been used to hide undeclared funds.

-The move by the United States represents a new line of attack in a long-running investigation into more than a dozen Swiss banks, including Credit Suisse CSGN.VX and Julius Baer BAER.VX, alleged to have aided U.S. tax dodgers with hidden accounts.
+The move by the United States represents a new line of attack in a long-running investigation into more than a dozen Swiss banks, including Credit Suisse and Julius Baer, alleged to have aided U.S. tax dodgers with hidden accounts.

 Switzerland’s oldest bank, Wegelin & Co, was fined nearly $58 million this month after it admitted to helping wealthy Americans evade taxes.